pulp/pulpcore/docs/plugins/reference/metadata-signing.rst

     For more information see the corresponding :ref:`workflow documentation <configuring-signing>`.

+.. deprecated:: 3.10

+    The path to the public key is no longer required to be present in the output of a signing script.
+It is recommended to pass the value of the public key during the object creation process instead.

 The following procedure may be taken into account for the plugin writers:

     1. Let us assume that a file repository contains the field ``metadata_signing_service``: